 I wish we would see a day when a majority women are at the helm of our businesses and the markets.
 I wish child-rearing, toddler-totting mothers someday rule Wall Street and investment houses across the globe.

-Consider me biased as I am a dad to two beautiful daughters but there is plenty of anecdotal evidence that corroborates the fact that women not only are more judicious risk-takers, but that trait also helps make them better investors.
+Consider me biased being a dad to two beautiful daughters but there is plenty of anecdotal evidence that corroborates the fact that women not only are more judicious risk-takers, but that trait also helps make them better investors.
 They make for better business leaders because they focus more on sustainable, long-term profit maximization instead of the usual gun-slinging, macho-capitalistic, short-termism that is the norm in today’s male-dominated world.

-Case in point, Iceland, a country that right up until 2008 was rated by the United Nations human development index as the best place to be a human being on this planet earth.
+Case in point, Iceland, a country that right up until 2008 was rated by the United Nations Human Development Index as the best place to be a human being on this planet earth.

 And then it almost went bankrupt when three of its largest banks collapsed, holding debts more than 10 times the size of that country’s GDP and in turn impinging a lot of grief and misery on its generally happy citizens.